basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 While eLevelDB can be extremely fast for a durable store, its performance varies based on how you tune it.
-All the configuration is exposed via application variables in the `eleveldb` application scope.
+All the configuration is exposed via application variables in the `eLeveldb` application scope.

 <div id="Tips-Tricks"></div>
 ### Tips & Tricks: